Firestark/project/docs/articles/Architecture.md

 # Excellence in application architecture

-This article should give you a good idea of what a good application architecture is and is supposed to achieve.
+This article should give you a good idea of what an application architecture is and is supposed to achieve.

-## Key principles of a good application architecture
+## Key principles of application architecture

-In his presentation: [architecture the lost years](https://www.youtube.com/watch?v=NeXQEJNWO5w) Robert C Martin explains what a good application architecture is.
+In his presentation: [architecture the lost years](https://www.youtube.com/watch?v=NeXQEJNWO5w) Robert C Martin explains what an application architecture is supposed to achieve.
 First Martin explains that one of the major purposes of application architecture is immediately showing the application's intent.
 In other words the application should clearly show what it is supposed to do.
 One of the advantages of an application that clearly shows application intent is that it is easy for new software engineers to know what the application does.
 This will help new software engineers a tremendous amount in understanding the business of the application and the company to an extend.
 This understanding makes it easier for the new software engineers to work on the application.
 Another advantage of clearly showing application intent becomes apparent when communicating the application's requirements to stakeholders.
 It is not always the case that the expected requirements from the stakeholders is perfectly understood by the engineers that are building the application.
-Because the use-cases of the application are made very clear, the engineers can easily explain to the stakeholders what the application does.
+This mismatch of understanding in requirements can be overcome with the help of an application that clearly shows it's intent.
+To illustrate: Because the use-cases of the application are made very clear, the engineers can easily explain to the stakeholders what the application does.
 The stakeholders in turn can give the engineers accurate feedback on were the functionality differs from what they expected.
 With this feedback the software engineers can correct the functionality of the application.
 A final advantage is that the application requirements become easier to reason about.
 Maybe there are some requirements that don't make sense.
 Maybe there are requirements that conflict with each other.
 An architecture that clearly shows application intent is an architecture that allows that intent to be evaluated.
 Software engineers become more than just 'code builders', they understand the business and think with the business to create the best possible application.